Axvia/welfarewell/README.md

 # welfarewell
-This repo is just for my memo.
-How to make welcome and farewell message?
+This repo is just for my memo to make welcome and farewell message?

 Usage
 1. npm install